ericsonga/APCSAReview/_sources/Unit8-2DArray/Array2dCodePractice.rst

 .. tabbed:: arr2DEx8

         .. tab:: Question

+           .. activecode::  arr2DEx8q
+              :language: java
+              :autograde: unittest

               Replace the "ADD CODE HERE" below with the code to count and print the number of 7's that are in the 2d array.
 It should print 2.

-           .. activecode::  arr2DEx8q
-              :language: java
+              ~~~~
               public class Test1
               {
                   public static void main(String[] args)
                   {
                       int[][] array = { {4,7,8},{8,8,7} };